bschappa/diabetes/README.md

 missing values.
 Dropping observations with any missing values will deplete the dataset drastically.
 One-hot encoding the variables will be the better option to pursue here, including "variable_NA" columns to possibly identify any other variables with missing not at random values.

+5 categorical variables will be removed prior to modeling.
+3 are not pertinent to predicting diabetes (class, language of the diabetes class, year) and 2 are redundant and replaced with other categorical variables (medical_home, PAID_score).
+Classification models will be used to approach this case study.
+They will be evaluated by AUC-ROC scores and model run time.
+AUC-ROC scores are preferred here due to the imbalance of values of each PAID_high_risk group.
+Overfitting is a concern due to the small size of the training set, and so repeated cross-validation will be used to generate the models.

 ## Model Development
 Prior to modeling the data, the dataset will have to be treated.
 As discussed earlier, the variables in the dataset will be one-hot encoded to address the many missing values in the dataset without dropping observations.The dataset will be split into two tables: one containing predictor variables and the other containing only the response variable, PAID_high_risk.
 The table of predictor variables needed to be modified to conduct logistic regression.